Optimal investment problem with M-CEV model: closed form solution and applications to the algorithmic trading: Problem definition

-Consider the simple market consists of risk-free bond $B_t$ and risky asset (i.e. stock) $S_t$.
+Consider a simple market consisting of a risk-free bond $B_t$ and a risky asset (i.e. stock) $S_t$.
 The bond and stock prices are driven by SDE:

-where $W_s$ is a standard Wiener process, $r(s) \geq 0 $, $q(s) \geq 0 $, $\sigma(S,s) > 0$ and $\lambda(S,t) \geq 0$ are time-dependent risk-free interest rate, time-dependent dividend yield, time- and state- dependent instantaneous stock volatility, and time- and state- dependent default intensity.
-M-CEV model have the following specifications:
+where $W_s$ is a standard Wiener process, $r(s) \geq 0 $, $q(s) \geq 0 $, $\sigma(S,s) > 0$ and $\lambda(S,t) \geq 0$ are the time-dependent risk-free interest rate, the time-dependent dividend yield, the time- and state- dependent instantaneous stock volatility, and the time- and state- dependent default intensity, respectively.The M-CEV model has the following specifications:

 and defined by this corresponded SDE